Student Activity Fee General Guidelines

 1. Each student organization requesting funding must supply requested information in a process developed by the Tate Student Center Business Office.

-2. Categories of clubs and organizations have been established with different request processes and operating procedures in order to accommodate the diversity of size, complexity and purpose of the various campus organizations and programs.
+2. Any registered student organization may request Student Activity Fee funding.
+Categories of clubs and organizations have been established with different request processes and operating procedures in order to accommodate the diversity of size, complexity and purpose of the various campus organizations and programs.
 Each club or organization requesting funding should submit a budget proposal to the appropriate office and must comply with the request process established by the applicable recommending committee.

 10. Unexpended fund balances as of June 30 of each year will be recalled to the Student Activity Reserve & Surplus account.